Buck Hedges

 School was done at home, and I graduated from BYU's Independent Study program in the top 2% of the nation.
 I also competed in 4-H and produced the Grand Champion Steer three years in a row.

 During one of our stays closer to town, I began taking Tae Kwon Do, and developed a passion for martial arts that is still with me today.
 The moves and distances made continual study difficult, but I was able to study Kyokushin and Okinawan Karate from time to time.
-I am now a First Degree Black Belt, and an Assistant Instructor in Pocatello, Idaho.
-I am also the Instructor of a new dojo in McCammon, Idaho.
+I am now a Second Degree Black Belt, and Sensei of the Gate City Dojo in Pocatello, Idaho.

 I graduated from Utah State University with a Bachelor's in Technical Writing, and a minor in Sociology.
 I now live in McCammon, Idaho on a small farm.
 My wife and I raise horses, weeds, and boys—not necessarily in that order.